 EDUC 620.
 Action Research and Writing for Publication (3 hrs) EDUC 621.
 Collaboration and Leadership for the Flat World (3 hrs) EDUC 631.
 Cross-Curricular Literacy for MS/HS (3 hrs) EDUC 699.
-Professional Research Seminar (3 hrs) And Professional Research Defense Presentation An additional 18 hours of required coursework for BK, or Reading add-on or 12 hours of required coursework for AIG add-on (see below)
+Professional Research Seminar (3 hrs)

+An additional 18 hours of required coursework for Reading add-on or 12 hours of required coursework for AIG add-on (see below)